-ALLIDA M. BLACK is the author of multiple editions of The First Ladies of the United States of America.
+ALLIDA M. BLACK was the author of multiple editions of The First Ladies of the United States of America.
 She is the managing director of the Allenswood Group LLC, research professor of history and international affairs at The George Washington University, and editor emeritus of the Eleanor Roosevelt Papers Project.
 Her other publications include Casting Her Own Shadow: Eleanor Roosevelt and the Shaping of Postwar Liberalism and the reissue of Eleanor Roosevelt’s Tomorrow is Now.

 DOREEN BOLGER was the director of the Baltimore Museum of Art for seventeen years before retiring in 2015.
 She contributed to Art in the White House: A Nation’s Pride.

 LESLIE l.
 BUHLER served as executive director of Tudor Place Historic House and Garden from 2000 to 2015.
 Prior to Tudor Place, Buhler worked at the National Archives and Records Administration, the Smithsonian Institution, and the Metropolitan Museum of Art.
 She is a graduate of Syracuse University, and served as a grant reviewer for the National Endowment for the Humanities.
 She edited Tudor Place: America’s Story Lives Here.